-Painter George Ceffalio: Using Classic Techniques Makes People’s Lives Better
+Painter George Ceffalio: Using Classic Techniques Makes Our Lives Better

 For fine arts painter George Ceffalio, the importance of classical realistic art is self-evident.